owncast/vhs-latency-compensator/README.md

 In live streaming, viewers are always slightly behind the actual live broadcast.
 This delay (latency) occurs due to:

-1. **Server-side delays**: The time it takes to encode and package video segments
+1. **Server-side delays**: The time it takes to encode and package video segments.
+This is generally a static amount of time and won't increase or decrease during a stream.
-2. **Client-side delays**: Natural stutters in playback, processing delays, and network hiccups that compound over time
+2. **Client-side delays**: Natural stutters in playback, processing delays, and network hiccups that compound over time.
+This can increase and decrease over time during playback for a number of reasons.
+They are generally not visible.
+3. **Buffering**: Any time you buffer, playback stops and you will be behind live an additional amount the time you buffered.
+This is the largest reason for large amounts of latency.
+If your stream is configured in a way that causes a viewer to buffer, you've already lost the latency game and need to go back to reconfiguring your stream.

 Without intervention, this latency can grow from a few seconds to many seconds or even minutes, making the viewing experience feel less "live."